 You can also use Google Assistant, or Alexa to get sensor readings, again, provided you have a SwitchBot hub.

-- More Accurate Readings – Our indoor thermometer includes a built-in Swiss-made sensor that gives you more accurate temperature and humidity readings in both Celsius and Fahrenheit.
-It monitors the environment reliably every 4 seconds, maintaining ±0.2°C/±0.4°F accuracy in temperature -20°C~80°C (-4°F~176°F) and ±2%RH accuracy in humidity 0~99%RH.
+• More Accurate Readings – Our indoor thermometer includes a built-in Swiss-made sensor that gives you more accurate temperature and humidity readings in both Celsius and Fahrenheit.
+It changes in humidity and temperature are reported 10x per second, maintaining ±0.2°C/±0.4°F accuracy in temperature -20°C~80°C (-4°F~176°F) and ±2%RH accuracy in humidity 0~99%RH.

 SwitchBot Meter Plus specs